needle-mirror/com.unity.services.authentication/README.md

 # Unity Services Authentication SDK

-This package provides a service for player authenticaton for Unity Gaming Services.
+This package provides services for player authenticaton, unity player accounts and server authentication for Unity Gaming Services.

-## Installation

-To install this package, make sure you [enable pre-release packages](https://docs.unity3d.com/2021.1/Documentation/Manual/class-PackageManager.html#advanced_preview) in the Unity Editor's Package Manager, and then follow the [installation instructions in the Unity User Manual](https://docs.unity3d.com/Documentation/Manual/upm-ui-install.html).

 ## Integration

 Once you have installed the Authentication package, you must link your Unity project to a Unity Cloud Project using the Services window.

 You need to configure the third-party login providers that you wish to use in your project in the Services Authentication window.

-The Authentication SDK automatically initializes itself on game start.
-You can start using the Authentication API in your code right away.
+All services are initialized by using `UnityServices.InitializeAsync`.

+## Authentication Service

-The API is exposed via the `Authentication.Instance` object in the `Unity.Services.Authentication` namespace.
+The service is exposed via the `Authentication.Instance` object in the `Unity.Services.Authentication` namespace.

 Once the player has been signed in, the Authentication SDK will monitor the expiration time of their access token and attempt to refresh it automatically.
 No further action is required.

 The player's session token is cached locally in the `PlayerPrefs`.
 It is used to sign in again to the same account in the future.
 Clearing all `PlayerPrefs` keys will require the player to sign in again from scratch on their next session.

-## Public API

-### Authentication Service API
+### Public API

 * `AuthenticationService.Instance.SignedIn`
   * This is an event to which you can subscribe to be notified when the sign-in process has completed successfully.